-Students currently enrolled in High School can apply to take college credit through NNU Online.
-The online application available at nnu.edu/apply-now.
-In order to qualify for NNU Online, a high school student must:
+Students currently enrolled in high school can apply for college credit through NNU Online.
+The online application is available at nnu.edu/apply-now.
+To qualify for NNU Online, a high school student must:

-- 1. Be 16 years old and have junior or senior standing, or equivalent; - 2.
+- 1. Be 16 years old and have junior or senior standing or equivalent; - 2.
 Have a GPA of 3.0 or higher, or ACT composite score of 18 or higher, or SAT composite score of 870 (PSAT composite score of 87) in Critical Reading and Mathematics; - 3.
-Have approval of a parent/legal guardian who will sign the parental consent on the registration form.
+Approval must be obtained from a parent/legal guardian who will sign the parental consent section on the registration form.

-Note: Once graduated from high school, students must reapply for admission to continue enrollment at the University.
+Note: Once graduated from high school, students must reapply to continue enrollment at the University.

-\ A student not meeting these requirements may submit a petition for an exception.
+A student not meeting these requirements may submit a petition for an exception.
 The petition must be approved prior to registration.